 Note: Students may take either Psychology 101 or Psychology 101H.
 Duplicate credit will not be awarded.
 Formerly Psychology 5H

-2812 HYBRID9451110a M ARTB 307 ……………...
+2812 HYBRID 9:45-11:10am M ARTB 307 ……………...
 A. Himsel

 Section 2812 is designed for students in the Honors Transfer Program.
 Section 2812 is a Distance Education Hybrid course that includes online instruction and weekly on-campus meetings.
 This section will meet on campus every Monday from 9:45-11:10am in Art & Behavioral Science 307.
 You must attend the first class meeting or you may be dropped from the course.